A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 -

-Fiscal responsibilities are defined between federal and regional authorities.
+Fiscal responsibilities are clearly allocated between federal and regional authorities.

 Emergency Safeguard Clause

-Essential supports are automatically protected during economic shocks or crises.
+Essential supports are automatically protected during periods of economic disruption.
+Stability is therefore maintained under conditions of stress.

 Monetary & Fiscal Coordination Office (MFCO)